dialogic-godot/documentation/documentation/writing-text-events.md

 - `[aa]` enables the Auto-Advance for the *current* text event.
 - `[aa=time]` enables Auto-Advance after a fixed delay of `time` seconds; four seconds before Auto-Advance continues: `[aa=4]`
-- `[aa=time?]` changes the fixed delay for the current text event, but does not enable Auto-Advance.
+- `[aa=time?]` changes the fixed delay for the current text event but does not enable Auto-Advance.